official-stockfish/Stockfish/docs/learn.md

 `no_shuffle` - this is a modifier not a parameter, no value follows it.
 If specified then data within a batch won't be shuffled.

-`nn_batch_size` - minibatch size used for learning.
-Should be smaller than batch size.
-Default: 1000.
+`batch_size` - the number of positions per one learning step.
+Default: 1000

-`newbob_decay` - learning rate will be multiplied by this factor every time a net is rejected (so in other words it controls LR drops).
+`lr_step` - learning rate will be multiplied by this factor every time a net is rejected (so in other words it controls LR drops).
 Default: 0.5 (no LR drops)

 `assume_quiet` - this is a flag option.
 When specified learn will not perform qsearch to reach a quiet position.

 `smart_fen_skipping` - this is a flag option.
 When specified some position that are not good candidates for teaching are skipped.
 This includes positions where the best move is a capture or promotion, and position where a king is in check.
-Default: 1.
+Default: 0.

 `smart_fen_skipping_for_validation` - same as `smart_fen_skipping` but applies to validation data set.
 Default: 0.

-`newbob_num_trials` - determines after how many subsequent rejected nets the training process will be terminated.
+`max_consecutive_rejections` - determines after how many subsequent rejected nets the training process will be terminated.
 Default: 4.

 `auto_lr_drop` - every time this many positions are processed the learning rate is multiplied by `newbob_decay`.
 In other words this value specifies for how many positions a single learning rate stage lasts.
 If 0 then doesn't have any effect.
 Default: 0.